June 2019 Istanbul mayoral election: Campaign towards Kurdish voters

 Binali Yıldırım visited Diyarbakır on 6 June in order to gain the support of Kurdish voters in Istanbul.
 There, he welcomed those who came to listen to him using Kurdish words, claimed that there were "members of parliament from Kurdistan in the inaugural Grand National Assembly of Turkey, and pronounced the name of the PKK differently than the way that it is commonly pronounced, all of which drew a reaction.
 These actions by Yıldırım in Diyarbakır were criticised by Good Party leader Meral Akşener as "first calling Kurds terrorists, and then going to Diyarbakır and crying to get their votes in Istanbul", and by MHP leader Devlet Bahçeli as "there is no Kurdistan or Lazistan in Turkey.
 Neither will there be in the future.
 If there are who wish that there would be, they will always find the Nationalist-Idealist movement".
 Bahçeli's statement was ignored by media organizations close to the AK Party.
-Co-leader of the HDP Sezai Temelli also criticized the hypocrisy Yıldırım's actions.
+Co-leader of the HDP Sezai Temelli also criticized the hypocrisy of Yıldırım's actions.

 On 22 June 2019, the recently inaugurated President of the Kurdistan Region Nechirvan Barzani visited Istanbul and met with Turkish President Tayyip Erdoğan, who described Barzani as his "special guest".
 It was Barzani's first official foreign visit as the President of the KRI.
 The goal of the visit has been interpreted by several media outlets, including Voice of America, as to gain Kurdish support for the ruling Justice and Development Party's candidate Binali Yıldırım in the upcoming 23 June 2019 Istanbul mayoral election.